 Which law am I no longer under?

-See our study: “The End of Sacrifices.”
+See our studies: “A Change of the Law” and “The End of Sacrifices.”

-See our study: “Circumcision - Under the New Covenant.”
+and “Circumcision - Under the New Covenant.”

-The law of your mother and father (Proverbs 6:20).
+The law of your mother and father (Exo 20:12, Prov 6:20)

 The “law of the Jews” (Acts 25:8)

-The “law of a fleshly commandment (Hebrews 7:16)
+The “law of a fleshly commandment” (Hebrews 7:16),

-- referred to the law of physical (fleshly) descent from Aaron to qualify for the priesthood (Exo 29:9, Exo 40:15).
+referred to the law of physical (fleshly) descent from Aaron, to qualify for the priesthood (Exo 29:9, Exo 40:15).
 See the NIV translation of this verse.
+This law was specifically “changed” under the “new covenant” according to Hebrews 7:12, allowing Yeshua Messiah to become High Priest over the House of Israel.

 See our study: “The Change of the Priesthood.”